-To earn the LBS I endorsement, teachers must earn credit in the courses listed below and pass the Learning Behavior Specialist I (#155) test.
+To earn the LBS I endorsement, teachers must earn credit in the courses listed below and pass the Learning Behavior Specialist I (#155) test through the Illinois State Board of Education.

-- EDGSP 413: Survey of Students with Exceptionalities (3)\ - EDGSP 520: Characteristics of Students with Disabilities (3) - EDGSP 524: Diagnostic Assessment for Educational Decision Making (3) - EDGSP 525: Methods of Teaching Students with Disabilities (6)
+- EDGSP 413: Survey of Students with Exceptionalities (3) - EDGSP 520: Characteristics of Students with Disabilities (3) - EDGSP 524: Diagnostic Assessment for Educational Decision Making (3) - EDGSP 525: Methods of Teaching Students with Disabilities (6)

-\It is common for teachers to have credit for this course from their initial teacher preparation.
+It is common for teachers to have credit for this course from their initial teacher preparation.